Domain-specific Languages, Projectional Editor and MPS

 Is there a language repository?

 Since languages can be packaged and distributed as jar files, nothing prevents languages from being shared the same way libraries are.
-A handful of language plugins (provided by JetBrains and third parties) for MPS as well as for IntelliJ IDEA are publicly available in the JetBrains plugin repository:
+A handful of language plugins (provided by JetBrains and third parties) for MPS as well as for IntelliJ IDEA are publicly available in JetBrains Marketplace: